arturaz/cats-effect-resource-shared-memoized/docs/README.md

   dbFixture.test("test 1") { db =>
-    // The `db` object here is shared with...
+    // The `db` object here is shared with... val _ = db // pretend that we use db
   }

   dbFixture.test("test 2") { db =>
     // The `db` object here.
+    val _ = db // pretend that we use db
   }
 }
 ```